Heavy Haul Rates Per Mile for Oversize and Equipment Loads

 Whenever possible, book your heavy haul well in advance.

 This is because you can get a better deal on your rate.
 Not all dates result in the same rate.
 Certain times of the year are better than others when it comes to hauling heavy equipment.
-By providing your hauling company enough notice, the staff there can provide you with a more attractive quote.
+By providing your hauling company enough notice, the staff there can give you a more attractive quote.

 Did you know?

-Think about it like this
+Think about it like this.

 A small change in seasons will help you get the best rate possible, saving you a lot of money in the process.